KinderU Suzuki Music Academy offers Suzuki instrumental instruction in:

 When Should My Child Begin Lessons?

 At KSMA, beginning classes start only in terms where there is enough teacher availability.
 In the middle of each term, we begin to offer observation opportunities for the instruments which will have a beginning class in the following term.
-Students may begin the observation process for the instrumental program after their third birthday; however, readiness for participation in the program is individual, and will be assessed on a student-by-student basis.
+Students may begin the observation process for the instrumental program when they will reach their 4th birthday prior to the start of the term; however, readiness for participation in the program is individual, and will be assessed on a student-by-student basis.
 On all instruments, students will invited to join our instrumental program once the faculty believes that they are at the developmentally appropriate level.